fossasia/eventyay-talk/doc/api/fundamentals.rst

 As you can see, the response contains the total number of results in the field ``count``.
 The fields ``next`` and ``previous`` contain links to the next and previous page of results, respectively, or ``null`` if there is no such page.
-You can use those URLs to retrieve the respective page.
+You can also use the special ``?page=last`` parameter to retrieve the last page.

-The field ``results`` contains a list of objects representing the first results.
-For most objects, every page contains 25 results.
+By default, the page size (that is, the length of the ``results`` field) is 50.
+You can decrease the page size with the ``page_size`` parameter, but for performance reasons, you cannot increase it past 50.

 Errors
 ------